Diffusion Noise Feature: Accurate and Fast Generated Image Detection: Experiments

+\textbf{Datasets.} To ensure a fair comparison with baselines, we conducted our experiments on three widely used datasets, DiffusionForensics~\cite{wang2023dire}, CNNSpot~\cite{wang2020cnn} and GenImage~\cite{zhu2024genimage}, which contain authentic images from sources such as ImageNet~\cite{deng2009imagenet}, LSUN-Bedroom~\cite{yu2015lsun}, and CelebA~\cite{liu2018large}, as well as images generated by various types of generative models, \eg, GANs, DMs.
+These datasets are diverse and large-scale to enable comprehensive evaluation of generated image detection methods under real-world conditions.
+Concurrently, cross symbols ($\dag$) are introduced in result tables to explicitly denote generator categories included in the training set.

+\textbf{Baselines.} We select CNNDetection~\cite{wang2020cnn}, SBI~\cite{shiohara2022detecting}, PatchForensics~\cite{chai2020makes}, F3Net~\cite{qian2020thinking}, NPR~\cite{tan2024rethinking}, LaRE$^2$~\cite{luo2024lare}, FatFormer~\cite{liu2024forgery} and DIRE~\cite{wang2023dire} as baselines, covering a range of approaches including image post-processing, frequency domain analysis, image reconstruction, and DeepFake detection.
+In our experiments, we make every effort to use the open-source code and models provided by their authors.
+We re-train these methods on our training dataset to ensure optimal performance.
+The re-trained approaches are denoted with an asterisk (*) in the experimental results.

-\textbf{Training details.} Before training, we preprocess the images, which consists of two parts: calculating DNF and data augmentation.
-We rescale all images to a uniform resolution of 256$\times$256 to ensure that the Diffusion Model pretrained on LSUN-Bedroom~\cite{yu2015lsun} can correctly compute the DNF for each image.
-Before training, we also perform horizontal flipping with a probability of 50\%.
-During training, we adopt a training setup similar to CNNDetection~\cite{wang2020cnn} and DIRE~\cite{wang2023dire}, using ResNet50~\cite{he2016deep} as the classifier.
-We use the Adam~\cite{kingma2014adam} optimizer with $\beta_1 = 0.9$, $\beta_2 = 0.999$, a batch size of 64, and an initial learning rate of $10^{-4}$.
-The learning rate is reduced by a factor of 10 if after 5 epochs the validation accuracy does not increase by $0.1\%$, and we terminate training when the learning rate reaches $10^{-6}$.
+\textbf{Training Details.} Before training, we preprocess the images following the widely adopted training settings used in CNNDetection and DIRE for training our ResNet50 classifier.
+First, all images are resized to a uniform size of 256×256.
+During training, we apply a random vertical flip to each image with a probability of 30\%.
+We use the Adam optimizer~\cite{kingma2014adam} with parameters $\beta_1 = 0.9$, $\beta_2 = 0.999$, a batch size of 64, and an initial learning rate of $10^{-4}$.
+The learning rate is reduced by a factor of 10 if the validation accuracy does not increase by 0.1\% after 5 epochs, and training is terminated when the learning rate reaches $10^{-6}$.

-\textbf{Evaluation metrics.} We primarily evaluate our model using two metrics: Accuracy (Acc) and Average Precision (AP).
-These are two commonly used and effective metrics in generated image detection.
+\textbf{Metrics.} We primarily evaluate our model using two metrics: \textit{Accuracy} and \textit{Average Precision (AP)}.
+These are two commonly used and effective metrics in generated image detection~\cite{wang2020cnn,wang2023dire}.
+In the tables, we report the results in terms of Accuracy / AP.